IgniteUI/igniteui-angularjs/README.md

 **Note**: When using control API methods which modify the data source outside the Angular framework you need to explicitly call [Scope.$apply()](https://docs.angularjs.org/api/ng/type/$rootScope.Scope#$apply) in order to see Angular view updated.

 ## Testing
-There are two kinds of tests in Igniteui-angular: Unit tests and End to End tests.
+There are two kinds of tests in igniteui-angularjs: Unit tests and End to End tests.
 All of them are written in [Jasmine](http://jasmine.github.io/).

 #### Setup
 Simply do: